Daniel Morkeberg

-Daniel Joakim "Dan" Morkeberg (August 2, 1870 – January 28, 1963) was a politician and dairy farmer from Alberta, Canada.
+Daniel Joakim Morkeberg (August 2, 1870 – January 28, 1963) was a politician and dairy farmer from Alberta, Canada.
 He served in the Legislative Assembly of Alberta from 1917 to 1921 as a member of the Liberal Party.

 Early life

 Born Mørkeberg in Denmark, he was one of eight children by Carl Vilhelm Mørkeberg (1824-1890), tenant farmer of Christiansminde, parish of Beldringe, municipality of Vordingborg, and Caroline Christine Seidenfaden (1833-1914).
-He was a soldier in the Royal Life Guards (Den Kongelige Livgarde) 1988-1890, and emigrated to western Canada in 1898.
+He was a soldier in the Royal Life Guards (Den Kongelige Livgarde) 1888-1890, and emigrated to western Canada in 1898.
 In Alberta he became a pioneer in the development of the dairy industry in the province.
 He was a leader in the movement to unionize dairymen and served as the first president of the Alberta Dairyman's Association in 1919.
 His brother, Adam Wilhelm Mørkeberg (1863-1933), was Chairman of the Danish veterinary association (Den Danske Dyrlægeforening) and was awarded a number of knighthoods, in Denmark (order of Dannebrog), Finland (White Rose), Norway (St. Olav's order), Sweden (Vasa order) as well as the French Merit Agricole.